 Wenzhou posted the biggest decline for the sixth month, according to the data.
 A credit squeeze on smaller businesses in the city prompted a visit and pledge of financial aid from Premier Wen Jiabao in October.

 Private data also showed the home market continued to cool.
-April home prices fell to a 14-month low, SouFun Holdings Ltd. (SFUN), the nation’s biggest real estate website owner, said on May 2.
+April home prices fell to a 14-month low, SouFun Holdings Ltd. (SFUN:US), the nation’s biggest real estate website owner, said on May 2.
 Residential values decrease 0.3 percent last month from March, the eighth month-on-month drop, said SouFun, which began compiling the figures in July 2010.

 A gauge tracking property shares in Shanghai fell 1.7 percent at the close of trading, compared with a 1.4 percent loss for the Shanghai Composite Index.
 (SHCOMP)